-While there are many “overview” books out there that we could highly recommend, here are five titles that have served us well in describing what we believe God is doing in His church today when it comes to spiritual formation.
+Now, once you’ve established a reading pattern in God’s Word, let’s look at a few other titles that might help you along the way.
+While there are many “overview” books out there that we could highly recommend, here are five books that have served us well in describing what we believe God is doing in His church today when it comes to spiritual formation.
 At the very core of Christ-centered contemplative activism is a call to step out of the busy traffic of our lives and take a long loving look at God.
 Jesus states it best with His Great Invitation to a closer walk with the Divine…

 “Are you tired?
 Worn out?
 Burned out on religion?
 Come to Me.
 Get away with Me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with Me and work with Me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with Me and you’ll learn to live freely and lightly.”
 Matthew 11: 28-30 MsgB